sumup-oss/circuit-ui/.changeset/nine-items-reply.md

 '@sumup/circuit-ui': patch
 ---

-Fixed the import of IconProps.
-This could have caused TypeScript build failures.
+Fixed the import of `IconProps` in the `IconButton` component.
+This was causing TypeScript build failures.